ru14/professional-readme-generator/README.md

 - [Features](#features)
 - [Question](#question)
 ## Installation
-The following necessary dependencies mut be installed to run the application. y
+The following necessary dependencies mut be installed to run the application.
+Inquire, fs, util

 ## Usage
-In order to use this app, y
+In order to use this app, you just run in in terminal

 ## Credits
 List your contributors with links to their GitHub profiles.
-Contributers: true
+Contributers: false
-Link of github: y
+Link of github: na

   ## License